The coffin bone (CB) in the equine foot is known by many names.

 All the structures have been removed from the coffin bone.
 It was placed on the sole as a visual reference.

 The video below showcases the eBook version (be sure to set your YouTube settings to high quality video).
-The App is very similar just more interactive as you are able switch the labels and overlays on and off.

 Click the button below to purchase the eBook: